sagemath/trac_to_gh/Issue 3136.md

 # Issue 3136: the readme for osx should be changed to delete the line about inotebook()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3136

 Original creator: jason